hakuuww/uWaterlooWatcardDataReader/README.md

    The chromedriver.exe file should now be at the location " C:/SeleniumDrivers/chromedriver.exe "

     C:/SeleniumDrivers/chromedriver.exe

+With the setup now completed, you now need to enter your uWaterloo student number (can be found on your Watcard) and your uWaterloo password
+Open the main.py file and modify the value of student_number and password variables Replace the xxx with your own student number and password

+    student_number = 'xxx'
+    password = 'xxx'

    You are now all set for running the main.py program

 After running the program, an Excel file will be generated inside the same folder with the name: "WatcardTransactions.xlsx" You can open the Excel file and format the data by